No turn signal: Driver threatens shooting

-FAIRVIEW PARK, Ohio (WJW) – The Fairview Park Police say a driver threatened to shoot another driver because he did not use a turn signal.
+FAIRVIEW PARK, Ohio (WJW) – Police in Ohio say a driver threatened to shoot another driver because he did not use a turn signal.

-The road rage incident occurred at about 7:30 p.m. on Saturday, August 30 near Lorain and Wooster Roads.
+The road rage incident occurred at about 7:30 p.m. on Saturday, Aug.
+30, in Fairview Park, a suburb of Cleveland.

 According to police, the 24-year-old Cleveland man admitted to threatening the other driver.
 And although no firearms were found in his vehicle, the man was arrested after police learned he had several outstanding warrants.